Why is the United States Post Office destroying these Michelle-Obama-inspired “Just Move” stamps?

 It is because their parents aren’t in the picture watching their every move?

-Matt Walsh delivered a terrific rant on the “safety first” obsession on his blog.
-An excerpt:
+Matt Walsh delivered a rant on the “safety first” obsession on his blog.
+Excerpt:

 Safety should always be a consideration, but I’m not sure that it should ever be your primary concern.
 Yet we’ve increasingly adopted this catchphrase and it’s had exactly the sort of impact that you’d expect.
 “Safety First” is the most damaging exactly where it’s the most common: in the realm of child-raising; in the schools, in the daycares, at home.
 Gone are the days of teaching children to take healthy and rational risks; of encouraging them to run and jump and climb trees; of embracing their rough and tumble nature, particularly among young boys.
 Instead we’ve put Safety First, and now we have a generation of lazy, gelatinous couch potatoes — but at least they’re safe!